Materials & Supplies

 The factory, which has a production capacity of 400 metric tonnes of BMS bars and sections a year, will be undertaken by the company’s local subsidiary, BMS Steel Limited – which is backed by unnamed Kenyan, Mauritian and UAE investors.

-“The company has informed that the board of directors has decided to make equity investment of Tk.
-39.00 crore (approximately) equivalent to $4.67 million (representing 18 per cent) in BMS Steel Limited a new joint venture company, formed in Kenya along with investment partners from Mauritius and United Arab Emirates,” said the Dhaka Stock Exchange-listed steel firm in a local regulatory notice last month.
+“The company has informed us that the board of directors has decided to make an equity investment of Tk.
+39.00 crore (approximately) equivalent to $4.67 million (representing 18 percent) in BMS Steel Limited a new joint venture company, formed in Kenya along with investment partners from Mauritius and United Arab Emirates,” said the Dhaka Stock Exchange-listed steel firm in a local regulatory notice last month.

-The proposed company will compete for business with local players who include Devki Group, Tononoka Steel, Jumbo Steel Mills, Steel Makers Limited, Prime Steel Limited, and Apex Steel.
+The proposed company will compete for business with local players including Devki Group, Tononoka Steel, Jumbo Steel Mills, Steel Makers Limited, Prime Steel Limited, and Apex Steel.

 In July, family-owned building materials maker Devki Group announced plans to invest Sh45.5 billion to build East Africa’s first raw steel production factory in a move that will give local steel products manufacturers access to cheaper industrial steel.